admatt01/Arista-AI_Assistant/README.md

    - Request a template from the Assistant based on your target device's running configuration
    - Copy the template to /device_config_templates/[template_name].jinja2

-2. Save Template Variables:
+2. Produce and Save Template Variables:
-   - Copy the Assistant-provided CSV format variables
+   - Copy the Assistant-provided CSV format variables/parameters
    - Save as /device_config_templates/[device_hostname]-template_values.csv
+   - Create parameters CSV files for additional devices as required for use with the templates when you need to add new devices to your network

 3. Access Available Templates:
    - Templates appear in the "Available Templates" section on the Streamlit sidebar
    - The Assistant can use these for rendering configurations
    - Restart your Streamlit session if the templates don't appear in the "Available Templates" section after uploading
+   - You can ask the Assistant to display any of the templates and their variables requirements for any template visible in the "Available Templates" section on the Streamlit sidebar

 4. Render a Configuration:
-   - Upload your template values CSV to the Assistant's code-interpreter using "Upload Parameters CSV"
+   - Upload your template parameters CSV to the Assistant's code-interpreter using "Upload Parameters CSV" in the Parameters File Upload section on the Streamlit sidebar.
    - Request the Assistant to render the configuration using your template and variables

+5. Push configurations to the devices:
+   - Once rendered you can instruct the Assistant to push the configuration to the device
+   - You can render multiple configurations by uploading mutiple parameters CSV files to the Assistant using the File Uploader in the Streamlit sidebar and instructing the Assistant to render multiple configurations and bulk push them to the associated Arista devices

-Note: Templates are only available during the current session.
+Note: Templates are available to the Assistant's code-interpreter during the current session.

 ### Running the Application